-2. Analysis/Exercise done to determine Customs Values: Meetings for the determination of customs values were called on 20.05.2025 and 04.06.2025.
-The meeting dated 04.06.2025 was attended by relevant stakeholders i.e. the local manufacturer and the importers.
-The importers were requested to submit relevant documents and evidence to substantiate their contentions in regard that their declared values represented true transactional values.
-Viewpoints of the participants were heard in detail during the meeting for the determination of customs values under section 25A of the Customs Act, 1969.
+2. Analysis/Exercise done to determine Customs Values: Meetings for the determination of customs values were called on aforementioned dates.
+First meeting was attended by a representative of an importer with an adjournment request.
+Whereas, none of the stakeholder attended second meeting, neither any adjournment was sought.
+However, a third meeting was also called that was attended by a representative of an importer.
+The representative was requested to submit relevant documents and evidence to substantiate their contentions on behalf of the importer in regard that their declared values represented true transactional values.
+Viewpoints of the participant were heard in detail during the meeting for the determination of customs values under section 25A of the Customs Act, 1969.